-The Mount Athos Foundation of America has granted $10,000 to the Monastery of Simonos Petras (Simon Peter) on Mount Athos to conduct a planning project for restoring and rehabilitating the old stone-paved footpaths serving the monastery and its pilgrims.
+The Mount Athos Foundation of America has made a grant to the Monastery of Simonos Petras (Simon Peter) on Mount Athos to conduct a planning project for restoring and rehabilitating the old stone-paved footpaths serving the monastery and its pilgrims.

 European Union regulations require ecological studies and environmental impact assessments, surveying, and engineering study to design attractive and sustainable crossings with the vehicular road.